 For more information on the West Hawaii Small Business Development Center call (808) 333-5000 or visit www.hisbdc.org.

-New website showcases local vendors
+showcases local vendors

 Hawaiiverse, a new website showcasing local vendors and entrepreneurs, was recently launched to help Hawaii’s small businesses reach a broader audience online.